devcybiko/gregsmithwiki/content/writing/whitenoise/WhiteNoise-040-firststudent.md

 As much as he wanted to give Bell the shaft, he still couldn't pick unqualified candidates.
 He had a certain amount of pride and couldn't purposely do a bad job.
 He didn't want to sabotage Bell, either - just give him a little trouble.
 So, he was looking for smart kids - but oddballs nonetheless. _Minimax, yes?_

 Here was one who claimed her masters thesis was based on contemplative algorithms.
-White was well-versed and well-read in computer science and had never heard of comptemplative
+White was well-versed and well-read in computer science and had never heard of contemplative algorithms.
+Despite Ludd's apparent technical illiteracy, he was at least an efficient administrator as the local area network and WiFi were set up.
+So White pulled up the woman's thesis and began a deep dive.

+It was an entertaining read.
+There was a fair
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ2MDk4MzYzMyw4NDE4NTc4NF19
+eyJoaXN0b3J5IjpbLTM4Mjc0NTg2OCw4NDE4NTc4NF19
 -->